Skip to main content

 Walgreens is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, or other characteristics protected by law.

-The PGY1 Community-Based Pharmacy Residency conducted by the UNC Eshelman School of Pharmacy is accredited by the American Society of Health-System Pharmacists, in partnership with the American Pharmacists Association.
+The PGY1 Community-based Pharmacy Residency Program conducted by the University of North Carolina at Chapel Hill is accredited by the American Society of Health-system Pharmacists, in partnership with the American Pharmacists Association.